rafalp/Misago/dev-docs/index.md

 This directory contains reference documents for Misago developers.

 > **Note:** This documentation is a temporary solution.
-In future I aim to generate Misago's dev documentation from it's codebase.
+In future I aim to generate Misago's dev documentation from it's codebase, and use Docusaurus to both version it and make it more attractive to browse.

 ## Notifications